About this Session

 Fahad most recently was involved in the production of Violet, where he played the role of Flick for the Davine Interventionz production staged during the 2017 Adelaide Fringe Festival.

-Holly Abbott is 12 years old.
-She has been dancing and singing at TIDC Performing Arts Studio for the past 7 years under the direction of Kerreane Sarti, and is a voice student of Emma Riggs, Laura Brook and the Studio and Star Factory, where she is also part of a 4 person vocal ensemble.
-Holly has played various roles in over 10 musical theatre productions with Adelaide Youth Theatre and was also cast in 2016 in Northern Light's production of Cinderella.
+Holly Abbott is 18 years old.
+Holly has been dancing and singing at TIDC Performing Arts Studio for the past 13 years under the direction of Kerreane Sarti, and is a voice student of Emma Riggs, and The Studio and Star Factory.

 James has performed lead roles in operettas with SA Light Opera Society and in the Cabaret Fringe and Summer School.
 Before their passing, James received classical vocal tuition from operatic soprano Belinda Matonti and Romanian born accompanist Florin Radulescu.
 He is currently a student of Brian Gilbertson.